 Minestrone is perhaps the greatest way of bringing together the best of seasonal produce in one dish.
 My last recipe for this ‘big soup’, Autumnal Minestrone, unified leeks, beans and carrots in a delicious broth, which proved to be pleasantly warming and hearty.
-This springtime rendition lightens things up a little with fennel, peas and spring onions, evoking the time of year in both colour and flavour.
+This springtime rendition lightens things up a little with fennel, peas and spring onions, evoking the time of year in both colour and flavour perfect for a meal to keep your weight in track and you can use the best fat burning pills for more results.

 As noted in my previous minestrone recipe, you needn’t loyally follow the ingredients listed below.
 For instance, asparagus and cauliflower are both coming into season in Britain and small slices/florets of each would combine perfectly with the essence of the dish.
 If you intend to add asparagus to the mix, try to stay British (if in Britain), as you’re likely to purchase a crisper shoot.
 Indeed, there’s some exceptional Wye Valley asparagus in most green grocers at the moment (In Bristol, at least).